How to determine which Medicare plan is right for you!

 Social Security will typically inform you of your next year’s premium in December or early January via mail.

-Just like Part B, Part D premiums for 2020 are based on income and vary by plan.
+Just like Part B, Part D premiums for 2022 are based on income and vary by plan.
 Each state could have 20+ plans to choose from.
 In most states, you can discover plans that start around $10 – $15 per month.
-This is the base premium for Medicare Part D.
+However, the base premium for Medicare Part D in 2022 is $33 per month.

 In this example, you can know with certainty your additional out-of-pocket spending would be little as Plan G would acquire most of your out-of-pocket costs.